squeeton/the-dim/~Sessions/2025-04-02 Session Note.md

 the [[Everpot]] must be magic of some kind. we never recalled her doing anything magical. we never learned how she lost her eye. she has just always been missing it.

-there were tiny versions of the rune on his scabbard and box from the [[Mystery Man]] he wore thick furs which are very uncommon in this area. no tracks left to follow him
+there were tiny versions of the rune on his scabbard and box from the [[Elryc Frost]] he wore thick furs which are very uncommon in this area. no tracks left to follow him